Lovasz-Akos/AFP-CheeseWebshop-uni/Doc/Functional Specification.md

 - Able to see the home page
 - Able to see the product listings by category
 - Can filter through the products
-- Can open a product and see it's detailed description page
+- Can open a product and see its detailed description page
 - Able to add products to their cart
 - Able to finish the order